osm-fr/osmose-backend/doc/2-PluginMapCSS.md

 #### Functions

-Function may be used in selector (and properties, see below).
+Functions may be used in selector (and properties, see below).
 Thank to these it is possible to rework string, number, regex... all the details are on the [JOSM documentation](https://josm.openstreetmap.de/wiki/Help/Styles/MapCSSImplementation#Evalexpressions).
 The full list of implemented function in Osmose-QA can be found in the [source code](https://github.com/osm-fr/osmose-backend/blob/master/mapcss/mapcss_lib.py).

 One of the most present function is `tr()` for translation.
 Fist parameter of the `tr()` will be send to translator, and replaced by translation at runtime.